Dancull/dancull/README.md

 ---

-### What I’m Working On
-- **Obfuscate & Encode:** Adaptive steganography through colour channels and biometric seeding.

----

 ### Featured Projects

 - **Obfuscate & Encode:** A novel steganography tool using colour channels and biometric seeding for secure data hiding.